 After all but disappearing in 2020 as unemployment and uncertainty were high, 0 percent APR credit card promotions are back.
 If you’d benefit from some time to pay off wedding costs, signing up for one of these cards will spread out your payments and could save you hundreds or even thousands of dollars in interest.
 Most of the longest 0 percent offers are not attached to cards that offer cash back or travel rewards, which is okay if you view improved cash flow and interest savings as rewards in their own respects.

-One of the best offers on the market is the Wells Fargo Reflect℠ Card, which offers 0 percent APR on purchases and balance transfers for up to 21 months.
+One of the best offers on the market is the Wells Fargo Reflect® Card, which offers an intro 0 percent APR on purchases and qualifying balance transfers for up to 21 months from account opening.
 Cardholders must make all payments on time to extend the interest-free promotion from the standard 18 months.
-The regular APR is a variable 13.74 to 25.74 percent.
+The regular APR is a variable of 15.24 percent to 27.24 percent.
 Balance transfers must be completed within the first 120 days to qualify for the introductory rate and a lower transfer fee (the greater of 3 percent or $5, rising to 5 percent or $5—whichever is higher—after 120 days).

 One card that offers both rewards and a generous 0 percent term is the Capital One Quicksilver Cash Rewards Credit Card.
 It gives 1.5 percent cash back on every purchase and a 15-month 0 percent introductory rate on new purchases and balance transfers.
-(Its regular APR is a variable 15.24 percent to 25.24 percent and the balance transfer fee is 3 percent).
+(Its regular APR is a variable 16.49 to 26.49 percent and the balance transfer fee is 3 percent).

 If you’re interested in a free honeymoon